ShrekshelleraiserCC/msks/README.md

 Add any addresses you want to listen for transactions from via `krist.subscribeAddress("anAddressOrNameHere")`.
 This supports addresses AND names, so `aname@alt.kst` is as valid as `kziwwr5hm9`.
 You can subscribe or unsubscribe from addresses at any time, including while the krist manager is running, without any additional effort.

-Once you want your krist manager to start throwing events for transactions simply call `krist.start()`
+Once you want your krist manager to start throwing events for transactions simply call `krist.start()` in parallel with other code you'd like to run.

 There are two events to listen for
 * `"krist_transaction", toAddress, fromAddress, value, transactionTable`